adriaaah/ansible/README.md

 * ...
 I'm starting to use Ansible Vault.

 ## Let's fly!
-* Type something like `ansible-playbook -i hosts common.yml -K --ask-vault-pass`.
+* Type something like `ansible-playbook -i production site.yml -K --ask-vault-pass`.

 ## To Do
 * Add conditional statements in order to provide more compatibility.